-Royal Chitwan National Park Overview
+Royal Chitwan National Park On a Budget

 Once the favorite hunting ground for Nepal's ruling class, the area began seeing the endangerment of all the area animals.
 So in 1957, Nepal passed its first conservation law to protect the rhinos and their habitat.
 At the end of the 1960s, however, DDT had cleared 70% of Royal Chitwan National Park jungles, thousands of people had created moved in on the land and only 95 rhinos were left.
 By 1977 the park was under complete protection, enlarged to the present-day size and is one of the last refuges of the Bengal tiger.